How Do I Track A Police Check Online?

 - If the applicant’s details match an existing POI record, Police History Information (PHI) records are vetted to determine which information will be released.
 The Police Agency will consider the category and purpose of the Check when deciding what will be released.

 - After a final review from the Police Agency, the Police Check is returned to Crime Check Australia with either Disclosable Court Outcomes or No Disclosable Court Outcomes.
-This information is released to you immediately via email, where you will find your National Police Certificate.
+This information is released to you immediately via email, where you will find your National Police Check.

 You can check which stage your Police Check is at through our online tracking service and will also receive any updates automatically via email or text.